AdityaMino/CPU-Vs-GPU/README.md

 [![JupyterLab](https://img.shields.io/badge/JupyterLab-E36209?style=for-the-badge&logo=jupyter&logoColor=white)](https://jupyter.org/)
 [![Matplotlib](https://img.shields.io/badge/Matplotlib-blue?style=for-the-badge&logo=plotly&logoColor=white)](https://matplotlib.org/)

-# CPU💻 Vs 🎮GPU - Exploratory Data Analysis of the Semicon Industry
+# CPU💻 Vs 🎮GPU - Exploratory Data Analysis of the Semiconductor Industry
 ## 💡Abstract
 This project presents an in-depth exploratory data analysis (EDA) of a dataset comprising 2,185 CPUs and 2,668 GPUs to examine the trends and advancements in semiconductor technology.
 The dataset present in this Analysis has information about releases of CPU and GPU from to the year 2000 to 2021, including, but not limited to, its release date, frequency, Vendor, commercial name, TDP, etc.